Qwerty12345-ai/AI_ASSIGNMENT/README.md

 ### Interact via the command line.
 Type

-1. Queries in natural language (e.g., **).
+1. Queries in natural language.
 Sample Questions You Can Ask:

 - “Which crypto is most sustainable?”
 - “What’s the energy usage of Bitcoin?”